acarapetis/ttlizer/ruby/README.markdown

 Haskell version.

 ## Usage

+### CLI script
-While there is no graphical interface of any form, and even the basic functionality is still under construction, there is a command-line script (`ttlizer`) that exposes the current functionality.
+While there is no unified graphical interface of any form, and even the basic functionality is still under construction, there is a command-line script (`ttlizer`) that exposes the current functionality.